Chelicerata

 Like all arthropods, chelicerates have segmented bodies with jointed limbs, all covered in a cuticle made of chitin and proteins.
-The chelicerate body plan consists of two tagmata, the prosoma and the opisthosoma, except that mites have lost a visible division between these sections.
+The chelicerate body plan consists of two tagmata, the prosoma and the opisthosoma – excepting the mites, which have lost any visible division between these sections.
 The chelicerae, which give the group its name, are the only appendages that appear before the mouth.
 In most sub-groups, they are modest pincers used to feed.
 However, spiders' chelicerae form fangs that most species use to inject venom into prey.
 The group has the open circulatory system typical of arthropods, in which a tube-like heart pumps blood through the hemocoel, which is the major body cavity.
 Marine chelicerates have gills, while the air-breathing forms generally have both book lungs and tracheae.
 In general, the ganglia of living chelicerates' central nervous systems fuse into large masses in the cephalothorax, but there are wide variations and this fusion is very limited in the Mesothelae, which are regarded as the oldest and most basal group of spiders.
 Most chelicerates rely on modified bristles for touch and for information about vibrations, air currents, and chemical changes in their environment.
 The most active hunting spiders also have very acute eyesight.

 Chelicerates were originally predators, but the group has diversified to use all the major feeding strategies: predation, parasitism, herbivory, scavenging and eating decaying organic matter.
 Although harvestmen can digest solid food, the guts of most modern chelicerates are too narrow for this, and they generally liquidize their food by grinding it with their chelicerae and pedipalps and flooding it with digestive enzymes.
 To conserve water, air-breathing chelicerates excrete waste as solids that are removed from their blood by Malpighian tubules, structures that also evolved independently in insects.